-2. Foreign Exchange Budget and Foreign Exchange Allocation System

-The Foreign Exchange and Foreign Trade Administration Law (Gaikoku Kawase and Gaikoku Boeki Kanri Ho), which was enacted in December 1949, provided a new institutional framework of foreign trade taking the place of direct government control.
-The article 1 of the Law prescribed that its purpose was developing normal foreign trade, and administrating foreign exchange and foreign trade in order to securing balance of payments, stabilization of the currency value, and effective utilization of foreign currency (MOF[1976], p.616).
-It shows that such a micro-economic item as effective use of the foreign currency was originally included in the purposes of the Law.
+2. Foreign Exchange Budget and Foreign Exchange Allocation System control.
+Article 1 of the law prescribed that its purpose was developing normal foreign trade, and administrating foreign exchange and foreign trade; in order to securing balance of payments, stabilization of the currency value, and effective utilization of foreign currency (MOF[1976], p.616).
+It shows that such a micro-economic item as the effective use the foreign currency was originally included in the purposes of the law.